johandiepstraten/Roommate-Helper/PROCESS.md

 It's a slow but steady process with good perspective.
 I decided to put the group_id in the user class instead of the group name.
 This way multiple groups can have the same name. users without a group will get group_id 0 because the API won't assign that id number.
 This way all users with no group will be sent to the "join group activity" where they can join an existing group or create a new one.
-I also decided that a each group class will contain a list with user_id's.
+I also decided that each group class will contain a list with user_id's.
 This is more error proof than the usage of usernames.
 Lastly I'm having some troubles with passing on the class of the logged in user by intents between all activities.

 # day 8